-For this latest installment to my ongoing series reviewing travel tripods, I’m looking at the Benro GoTravel 2 GC269TB2, a carbon fiber travel tripod with a load rating of over 30 pounds but folds up into a small, portable package thanks to the legs folding back on themselves, and that retails for around $525.
+For this latest installment to my ongoing series reviewing travel tripods, I’m looking at the Benro GoTravel 2 GC269TB2.
+It’s a carbon fiber travel tripod with a load rating of over 30 pounds but folds up into a small, portable package thanks to the legs folding back on themselves.
+It retails for around $525.

 The legs extend in 5 sections with twist locks, and the sections slide in and out smoothly (more smoothly than with some others).